Thaiyalkaran: Plot

 Pandian is a poor tailor, he is a fearless and smart man.
 He is appreciated by most of the villagers for his bravery.
 Kaveri is in love with Pandian but Pandian has no feelings for her.
 Kaveri is the sister of Jayabal, a wealthy rowdy who controls the fish market.
 Later, Pandian saves many people.
 He first saves a woman who has been beaten by her alcoholic son.
-He then saves an old man who was a famous singer in the past, now he suffers from poverty.
+He then saves an old man who was a famous singer in the past, but now suffers from poverty.
 He then rescues a young girl Lakshmi who was kidnapped by pimps.
 He then protects a jobless youngster Gopi from drug dealers.
 Pandian accommodates them in his house.
 To feed them, Pandian starts working day and night.
 What transpires next forms the rest of the story.